-Join Barron Stone for an in-depth discussion in this video Stacks, part of Programming Fundamentals in the Real World.
+Join Barron Stone for an in-depth discussion in this video Stacks, part of Programming Foundations: Real-World Examples.

 - While I was outside I grabbed the mail,…and unfortunately, it looks like today…is nothing but bills and junk mail.…As I sorted through my mail,…when I come across a bill,…I'll put it on a stack to be processed.…And, as for the junk mail, I'll just toss that.…So this first item is a bill,…I'll place it on my stack.…The next item is also a bill,…so I'll place it into the stack on top of that first one.…Junk mail, junk mail.…Another bill, that goes on the stack.…Junk mail, and a bill.…